opentext/storyteller/docs/stl/syntax.md

 -   `node_size` ... data values nodes size
 -   `connected_axis_x` ... index (from 1) of axis x used for showing labels and getting logical coordinates
 -   `connected_axis_y` ... index (from 1) of axis y used for showing labels and getting logical coordinates
--   `area` ... color of area under line
+-   `area` ... "true" for area color from data or directly fill color of area under line

 Attributes for a bar chart